 “Some patients experience heavier cycles, and others have lighter volume.
 Comorbidities [coexisting conditions] affect the cycle volume as well.
-But what has been consistent is a return to normal cycles as their COVID symptoms improve.
+But what has been consistent is a return to usual cycles as their COVID symptoms improve.
 This is probably related to ovarian hormone suppression.”

 – Dr. Valinda Nwadike

 Dr. Fan wanted to reassure us that “[w]hile it can be disconcerting, one or two delayed or changed periods should not cause too much anxiety in the setting of COVID-19 infection.”

 Nevertheless, she encouraged those experiencing period changes due to COVID-19 to speak with their doctors and receive additional tests if necessary.